g-insana/ortho2tree/README.md

 cd ortho2tree && mamba create --name ortho2tree --file requirements.txt --channel conda-forge
 mamba activate ortho2tree
 ```

+**Note** that you also need to install `muscle` for multiple sequence alignments, either version v3.8.31 or the new 5.1.
+Please check ortho2tree/config_muscle.py and update accordingly to your installation so that the muscle executable can be found and the correct format is set (according to the muscle version).

 ## QUICK TEST TO CHECK INSTALLATION
 - test run of a single group